-I learnt somehitng new with this recipe; If we boil the water and mix it with sugar to then mix in the yeast, the bread´s consistency and structure is so much better, totally tested and confirmed.
+I learned something new with this recipe; If we boil the water and mix it with sugar to then mix in the yeast, the bread´s consistency and structure is so much better, totally tested and confirmed.
 It may seem silly but this small step makes so much difference to make this and other breads turn out great.

-By now you realize how fond we are of bread; all of our family in reality.
+By now you may have realized how fond we are of bread; all of our family in reality.
 And not just of eating it, but the whole process of making it, from scratch.
 It is wonderful how you can get these amazing things basically just flour, water and salt.

 And this recipe is like that, basic ingredients to get basic mini breads, fluffy and delicate; enjoy it fully and remember that nothing´s better than a homemade, fresh out of the oven bread.